 To me, the thing that defines Pixar is imagination and creativity.
 It doesn't matter what type of story Pixar delivers.
 In the end, the story captivates the audience one way or another.
 This is true for all of Pixar's feature-length animated films made since its founding 25 years ago.
 So going back to Cars 2, I really loved the whole story, how it moved me along, kept me interested, and even threw a good twist near the end of the climax.
 I also loved the characters, even if Tow Mater does talk a little too much at times.
 On top of this, I loved how this movie went beyond the first Cars movie visually, including how human qualities are given to car models not seen in the original Cars and also to non-car vehicles, like commercial planes, private jets, boats, and battleships.

 Basically, if you have expectations for what Cars 2 should be, you might not like the movie.
 But if you really keep an open mind and remember that Pixar is known for creativity in multiple ways, this movie should be a lot of fun, even if there is a genre shift from Cars 1 to Cars 2.
 So in my opinion, Pixar still continues to deliver quality entertainment.
 Cars 2 is another fine example, one that is quite different from previous Pixar films but nevertheless a very imaginative piece of work.

 For more information about Cars 2, visit the Internet Movie Database.

-In addition, check out my review of Cars.
+In addition, check out my review of Cars and Cars 3.